RS Labs Health Weight Loss Slider 1920x595 1

 Inflammation is responsible for aging, and is related to how we store and metabolize fat in the body.
 Our cells use oxygen to produce energy and they generate free radicals as a byproduct of this metabolic function.
 Antioxidants scoop up free radicals, preventing the cellular degeneration within the body that causes further damage.

-Not only is Maximum Vitality high in a variety of antioxidants, but it contains a total of 67 different micronutrients which help satiate the appetite for micronutrients that may be missing in the standard American diet, or even the most high quality diet, that generally lacks in some micronutrients.
+Not only is Maximum Vitality high in a variety of antioxidants, but it contains up to 100 different micronutrients (including 67 primary plus up to 60 in the trace nutrient complex) which help satiate the appetite for micronutrients that may be missing in the standard American diet, or even the highest quality diet, that generally lacks in some micronutrients.
 Please see further discussion in the Foundational Health Section.

 Omega-3